Fact Sheet 418

-Trizivir can be an effective combination of ARVs in one pill.
-However, it is less effective than combinations that include a protease inhibitor or a non-nucleoside reverse transcriptase inhibitor.
+Trizivir is usually less effective than combinations that include either an integrase protease inhibitor or a non-nucleoside reverse transcriptase inhibitor.
 It should only be used by itself in special situations.

 Some people with HIV had their hepatitis B get worse after they stopped taking lamivudine, which is part of Trizivir.
 Get tested for hepatitis B before you start taking Trizivir to treat HIV.
 If you have hepatitis B and stop taking Trizivir, your health care provider should carefully monitor your liver function for several months.

 Many new copies of HIV are mutations.
 They are slightly different from the original virus.
 Some mutations can keep multiplying even when you are taking an ARV.
 When this happens, the drug will stop working.
 This is called “developing resistance” to the drug.
 See Fact Sheet 126 for more information on resistance.

 Sometimes, if your virus develops resistance to one drug, it will also have resistance to other ARVs.
 This is called “cross-resistance.”

 Resistance can develop quickly.
 It is very important to take ARVs according to instructions, on schedule, and not to skip or reduce doses.

 Trizivir is taken by mouth as a tablet.
 The normal adult dose is one tablet, two times a day.
 Each tablet includes 300 milligrams (mg) of zidovudine, 150 mg of lamivudine and 300 mg of abacavir.

 Trizivir can be taken with food, or between meals.